scroll-tech/frontends/src/assets/blog/proofGeneration.md

 A verifier could naively check this statement themselves by computing $f_2$, and then $f_3$, and then $f_4$, and so on until reaching $f_n$, and then checking whether or not $f_n = k$.
 However, this requires many steps of computation (remember that $n$ is very large).

-Ideally we'd like the proof $\pi$ to be “efficiently-verifiable" - the verifier should be able to verify the proof much more quickly and efficiently than recomputing $f_n$ explicitly.
+Ideally we'd like the proof $\pi$ to be "efficiently-verifiable" - the verifier should be able to verify the proof much more quickly and efficiently than recomputing $f_n$ explicitly.

 ## Overview of Plonk-based proof generation